nas256/ece3400_team13/labs/lab2.md

   For this lab, we will use the Arduino's FFT libray.
 To better understand how Arduino's fft works, we downloaded Open Music Lab's "Arduino fft" [Example Sketch](http://wiki.openmusiclabs.com/wiki/Example).
 Next, we checked the Arduino's datasheet to better understand the sketch code.
 We learned the following:

   1.)
-The Arduino microcontroller's clock frequency was 16 MHz 2.)
+The Arduino microcontroller's clock frequency is 16 MHz 2.)
 The ADC converts an analog input voltage to a 10-bit digital value (this line is copied directly from datasheet) 3.)
-A normal ADC conversion takes 13 ADC clock cycles and the first conversion takes 25 cycles.
-  4.)
-The division factor can be changed by the last three bits (prescalar select) of ADCSRA.
+A normal ADC conversion takes 13 ADC clock cycles and the first conversion takes 25 cycles 4.)
+The division factor can be changed by the last three bits (prescalar select) of ADCSRA 5.)
-  5.)
 Input clock to ADC = system clock frequency / division factor 6.)
-ADC conversion run continuously in free running mode 7.)
-By increase the prescalar value, we can achieve higher frequency resolution.
-At the same time, the fft sampling frequency decreases, which may be an issue when we are sampling high frequency component according to Nyquist Theorem.
+The ADC conversion runs continuously in free running mode 7.)
+By increasing the prescalar value, we can achieve higher frequency resolution.
+At the same time, the fft sampling frequency decreases, which may be an issue when we are sampling high frequency component according to Nyquist Theorem

-  In the sketch example, ADCSRA is set to 0xe5, which means ADC is at free running mode and division factor is set to 32 for presclar.
-Then we can get the fft sampling frequency is 16MHz/32 prescalar/13 ADC cycles ≈ 38461 Hz.
+  In the sketch example, ADCSRA is set to 0xe5, which means ADC is in free running mode and the division factor is set to 32 for prescalar.
+We then see that the fft sampling frequency is 16MHz/32 prescalar/13 ADC cycles ≈ 38461 Hz.
 Therefore, the fft bin width is 38461 Hz/ 256 ≈ 150 Hz.
 If we input a 660Hz signal, it is supposed to be near bin 5 (660Hz/150 ≈4.4).

   To test our assumption, we used a function generator to input a 660 Hz sinusoid with 1.65Vpp and 0.825V offset to the Arduino's pin A0 and read the printed fft output.
-The graph below shows that the peak of 660 Hz appears at bin 5.
+The graph below shows that the peak of 660 Hz appears at bin 5, which corresponds to our prediction.
 We then increased our sinusoid frequency to 1320 Hz, 1980Hz, 2640Hz, and so forth, and found that the corresponding peak occurred at bin 10, 15, 20, etc., respectively.
-This result suggests that our bin width was around 660Hz/5 ≈ 130Hz.

 Compare ADC to AnalogRead